 - -f (file), -package-db (file) Adds (file) to the stack of package databases.
 Additionally, (file) will also be the database modified by a register, unregister, expose or hide command, unless it is overridden by a later --package-db, --user or --global option. - --force Causes ghc-pkg to ignore missing dependencies, directories and libraries when registering a package, and just go ahead and add it anyway.
 This might be useful if your package installation system needs to add the package to GHC before building and installing the files. - --global Operate on the global package database (this is the default).
-This flag affects the register, update, unregister, expose, and hide commands.

-- --help, -?
+This flag affects the register, update, unregister, expose, and hide commands. - --help, -?
 Outputs the command-line syntax. - --user Operate on the current user's local package database.
 This flag affects the register, update, unregister, expose, and hide commands. - -v [(n)], --verbose [=(n)] Control verbosity.
 Verbosity levels range from 0-2, where the default is 1, and -v alone selects level 2. - -V; --version Output the ghc-pkg version number. - --ipid Causes ghc-pkg to interpret arguments as installed package IDs (e.g., an identifier like unix-2.3.1.0-de7803f1a8cd88d2161b29b083c94240).
-This is useful if providing just the package name and version are ambiguous (in old versions of GHC, this was guaranteed to be unique, but this invariant no longer necessarily holds). - --package-key Causes ghc-pkg to interpret arguments unit IDs identifier like I5BErHzyOm07EBNpKBEeUv).
-Package (e.g., an used (e.g., kevs are prefix symbol names GHC produces 6VWy06pWzzJq9evDvK2d4w6 DataziByteStringziInternal unsafePackLenChars info), so if you need to figure out what package a symbol belongs to, use ghc-pkg with this
+This is useful if providing just the package name and version are ambiguous (in old versions of GHC, this was guaranteed to be unique, but this invariant no longer necessarily holds). - --package-key Causes ghc-pkg interpret arguments unit to as I5BErHzyOm07EBNpKBEeUv). identifier Pack-IDs an like aσe kevs used to prefix symbol names GHC produces (e.g., 6VWy06pWzzJq9evDvK2d4w6 DataziByteStringziInternal unsafePackLenChars info), so if you need to figure out what package a symbol belongs to, use ghc-pkg with this flag.

-12.9.8 Building a package from Haskell source
+6.9.8 Building a package from Haskell source